Clashing views on psychological issues

 Summary

-The idea that the heterosexuals have the feelings of love only towards the opposite sex and that homosexuals are only attracted towards the same sex has been a myth.
-The author adopt a biobehavioral model for desire and love.
+The idea that heterosexuals have feelings of love only towards the opposite sex and that homosexuals are only attracted towards the same sex has been a myth.
+The author adopts a biobehavioral model for desire and love.
 It intends to distinguish between sexual desire and affectional love.
-The people are most probably inclined to a love bond that does not in fact involves sexual desire.
+The people are most probably inclined to a love bond that does not, in fact, involve sexual desire.

 Rationale

-This is very interesting overview of one of the most puzzling things regarding homosexuality when it comes to affection and love that not necessarily involves sexual urges.
-The biobehavioral model uses scientific method to investigate and, hence, distinguish romantic love from sexual desire.
+This is a very interesting overview of one of the most puzzling things regarding homosexuality when it comes to affection and love that does not necessarily involve sexual urges.
+The biobehavioral model uses the scientific method to investigate and, hence, distinguish romantic love from sexual desire.

 A Critical Review of Recent Biological Research on Human Sexual Orientation